-The BerbeeWalsh Department of Emergency Medicine at University of Wisconsin School of Medicine & Public Health provides emergency services in the south-central Wisconsin area.
-In addition to an array of sub-specialty services, the department provides emergency services in four clinical locations.
+The BerbeeWalsh Department of Emergency Medicine at the University of Wisconsin School of Medicine and Public Health provides emergency care to the south-central Wisconsin area and sponsors advanced education, training, and specialized patient care and research within the following sub-specialty areas.

-The scope of these clinical services, combined with research in a number of different areas, results in dynamic relationships that foster stronger research and patient care services.
-Many faculty are both clinical practitioners and researchers, allowing us to transform research into a continuum from investigation through discovery to translation into real-life clinical practice.
-This, thereby, links even the most basic research to practical improvements in human health.
+The scope of these clinical services combined with research in a number of different areas results in dynamic relationships fostering stronger research and patient care.
+Many faculty are both clinical practitioners and researchers, allowing the department to transform research into a continuum from investigation through discovery to translation into real-life clinical practice, thereby linking even the most basic research to practical improvements in human health.

-The Pediatric Emergency Medicine section provides collaborative, patient and family centered care to meet the emergency care needs of children throughout the region.
+The Division of Pediatric Emergency Medicine provides collaborative, patient and family-centered care to meet the emergency care needs of children throughout the region.
 Our research focuses on injury prevention, EMS education, acute pain management, and medical simulation.

 The Emergency Medicine Simulation section is focused on training residents in the timely recognition and appropriate intervention for critically ill patients.
 Besides learning medical management, simulation training provides a hands-on opportunity to improve teamwork and practice procedural skills.